 |GHS:3720||Contemporary Issues in Global Health||3|

-Students complete 5 s.h. of approved electives chosen from the course lists under Courses in this section of the Catalog.
+Students complete 4 s.h. of approved electives chosen from the course lists under Courses in this section of the Catalog.
 They may petition to use other courses as electives if they can demonstrate that the courses include substantial material related to global health.
-Students may apply up to 3 s.h. of academic credit earned for research, internship, or study abroad experiences to the elective requirement.
 Contact the Global Health Studies Program for details.

-Students must complete an international experience in which they systematically address an important global health issue.
-The experience typically takes place in an international setting and lasts eight weeks.
-The international experience may be completed as part of a study abroad program, a service learning course, an internship, a volunteer experience, or an independent research project.
+Students must complete a global health project during which they systematically address an important global health issue.
+The project can be completed either in an international setting or in a domestic setting which focuses on global connections.
+Eight weeks is considered the optimal amount of time to meet this requirement.
+The project may be completed as part of a study abroad program, a service learning course, an internship, a volunteer experience, or an independent research project.

 Projects require approval by the Global Health Studies Program steering committee and must be supervised by a faculty member.
 Students may apply for a Stanley Award; other financial support may be available for some projects.
-Visit International Experience on the program's website for more information.
+Visit Global Health Project on the program's website for more information.

-The Global Health Studies Program steering committee may require students to take additional language study in preparation for a research or internship program.
-Students interested in learning an infrequently taught language to facilitate their participation in an international experience should investigate the Autonomous Language Learning Network (ALLNET).
+The Global Health Studies Program steering committee may advise students to take additional language study in preparation for a research or internship program.
+Students interested in learning an infrequently taught language to facilitate their participation in a global health project can contact the Autonomous Language Learning Network (ALLNet).

 Public Presentation and Report

 Certificate requirements culminate in a public presentation and report.
-Students present the results of their international experience in GHS:3010 Identifying and Developing a Global Health Project or in an equivalent public forum.
-They also must submit a 10-12 page report that summarizes their international experience.
+Students present the results of their global health project in GHS:3010 Identifying and Developing a Global Health Project or in an equivalent public forum.
+Students also must submit a 10-12 page report that summarizes their global health project.
+Students enroll in GHS:4990 Independent Project in Global Health for 1 s.h. during the semester in which they are completing their report and presentation.